yoga-tirta/yoga-tirta/README.md

 - 🏫 I'm a student of Trunojoyo University in Informatics Engineering.
 - 🌱 I’m currently learning Node.Js and React.Js.
 - 😄 I like exploring about Machine Learning.
 - 👉 I’m looking for help with anything I am currently learning!
-- 💬 Ask me about Python, Php, and any pop culture😅
+- 💬 Ask me about Python, PHP, and any pop culture😅
-- ⚡ Fun fact: I play games and watch movies when bored.
+- ⚡ Fun fact: I play games and watch movies when I'm bored.

 <!-- languages tools -->
 ## 🛠 My Skills